Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Introduction

 \section{Introduction}

-Cluster analysis is one of the most important unsupervised learning techniques and has been widely used to discover the underlying group structure in data, arising in many applications including economics, image analysis, psychology and the biomedical sciences \citep{everitt2011cluster, kogan2007introduction}.
+Cluster analysis is one of the most important unsupervised learning techniques and has been widely used to discover the underlying group structure in data, arising in many applications including economics, image analysis, psychology and the biomedical sciences \citep{everitt2011cluster,kogan2007introduction}.
 In these applications, matrix valued data is becoming increasingly prevalent.
 For example, in genetic studies, one may observe data matrices of dimension $p \times q$ from $n$ subjects, where the $(j,k)$th entry corresponds to the expression value of the $j$th gene at the $k$th tissue \citep{AGEMAP}.
 The biologist is often interested in identifying clusters of genes that share similar biological functions and also clusters of similar tissues.
 Similarly, in functional magnetic resonance imaging (fMRI) studies, to understand how the brain connectivity structure changes under different tasks/stimuli, researchers can measure the blood oxygen level (BOLD) within each region of interest (ROI) from the brain under a variety of conditions \citep{mitchell2008predicting}.
 The data points from each participant can be stacked as a matrix, in which the rows and columns correspond to different ROIs and tasks/stimuli, respectively.
 Given the data from $n$ participants, it is of interest to simultaneously cluster the ROIs and tasks/stimuli.
 Such clustering results can be used as a dimension reduction step to further investigate brain connectivity networks \citep{eisenach2020high}.
-Driven by these applications, the goal of this paper is to develop a statistical clustering framework for matrix valued data with theoretical guarantees.
-In particular, assuming that $n$ i.i.d. samples $X^{(1)},...,X^{(n)}$ of a random matrix $X\in\RR^{p\times q}$ are observed, we would like to recover the cluster membership of the rows and the columns of the feature matrix $X$.
+However, in many cases such as when doing genetic studies, the data is already pre-processed and centered, and this loss of mean information prevents the use of existing mean-based clustering methods.
+Driven by these applications and limitations of existing methods, the goal of this paper is to develop a statistical clustering framework and a feasible algorithm for matrix valued data that utilizes covariance information with good theoretical guarantees.
+In particular, assuming that $n$ i.i.d. samples $X^{(1)},\ldots,X^{(n)}$ of a random matrix $X\in \mathbb{R}^{p\times q}$ are observed, we aim to recover the cluster membership of the rows and columns of the feature matrix $X$.